mleavens/mleavens/README.md

 - 👋 Hi, I’m Megan! 🪴
 - 👀 I’m interested in all things web dev and finding the next peak to climb! 🏔
+- 🏫 I'm a full time graduate student, studying Web and Mobile Application Development.
-- 🌱 I’m currently learning how to translate the python programs I've created into Javascript!
-(JS newbie)
+- 🌱 I’m currently learning Javascript.
-- 📫 twitter: @meglevdev
+- 📫 How to reach me: twitter - @meglevdev

 <!---
 mleavens/mleavens is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.